Balluppino/CalcioSeduto-website/README.md

-This repo is where all the materials regarding the Calcio Seduto website has been stored.
+This repo is where all the material regarding the Calcio Seduto website has been stored.